Command Carto II – Make

 From this point on, none of the following tasks are in the included Makefile.
 You will need to add them to the provided Makefile.

 The commands should work as written.
-But if you need to double check against one that’s pre-written in full, you can find that here.
+But if you need to double check against one that’s pre-written (and works!), you can find that here.

 Fetching the Data